 Vaccinated Travellers, Including Families

-Effective July 12th, fully vaccinated travellers will be subject to an entry rapid test.
+Fully vaccinated travellers will be subject to an entry rapid antigen test.
 Unvaccinated children (5-17) with fully vaccinated parents/guardians:

 - must remain with parents whilst awaiting test results

 Partially-vaccinated travellers are those who have received only one of two scheduled doses.
 In addition to their arrival COVID test (Day 0), a second PCR Test will be administered at a location chosen according to the guests' sailing itinerary.
 Your crew will take care of all the logistics!
 When negative results are received for all members of your charter party (expected on Day 5), you will be free to go ashore and visit developed areas.

 Unvaccinated travellers can expect an RT-PCR COVID test upon arrival (Day 0).
 Quarantine for unvaccinated travellers is 7 days.
 A second RT-PCR test is administered at a location chosen according to the guests' sailing itinerary.
 Your crew will take care of all the logistics!
 Upon receipt of negative test results travellers are free to mingle in the community.
 In a group of mixed travellers with some vaccinated and others not, the group is limited to the restrictions of the unvaccinated guests.
 NOTE: Day 7 test results are not returned until Day 8.
 Departing the BVI cannot take place until those results are in hand.

 Returning to the USA